Piaxis API Documentation

 Benefits: - Prevents duplicate transactions on network failures - Safe to retry failed requests - Guarantees exactly-once processing

-Key Requirements: - Use unique keys for each logical request - Keys can be reused for identical retry attempts - Keys expire after 24 hours
+Key Requirements: - Use unique keys for each logical request - Keys can be reused for identical retry attempts - Reusing the same key with a different endpoint or body is rejected - Keys expire after 24 hours

 Pagination